Torsion points and Galois representations on CM elliptic curves: Abstract

 \section{Abstract}

-We prove several results on torsion points and Galois representations for complex multiplication (CM) elliptic curves over a number field containing the CM field.
-The first, a close relative of a result of Stevenhagen \cite{Stevenhagen01}, computes the Weber function field of the $N$-torsion subgroup of a CM elliptic curve over an arbitrary order, generalizing the classical Main Theorem of Complex Multiplication.
-The second determines the degrees in which such an elliptic curve has a rational point of order $N$.
-The third bounds the size of the torsion subgroup of an elliptic curve with CM by a nonmaximal order in terms of the torsion subgroup of an elliptic curve with CM by the maximal order.
-We give several applications.
+{We prove several results on torsion points and Galois representations for complex multiplication (CM) elliptic curves over a number field containing the CM field.
+One result computes the degree in which such an elliptic curve has a rational point of order $N$, refining results of Silverberg \cite{Silverberg88}, \cite{Silverberg92}.
+Another result bounds the size of the torsion subgroup of an elliptic curve with CM by a nonmaximal order in terms of the torsion subgroup of an elliptic curve with CM by the maximal order.
+Our techniques also yield a complete classification of both the possible torsion subgroups and the rational cyclic isogenies of a $K$-CM elliptic curve $E$ defined over $K(j(E))$. }